SinghyTheDev/Breast-Cancer-Prediction/README.md

 For the classification (pCR) task, the ANN model yielded the best results with a cross-validation score of 80%.
 For the regression (RFS) task, the ANN model yielded the best results with a mean absolute error of 21.28 in a 5-fold cross validation.

 ## Conclusion
 For the regression task, the models yielded good results.
-For the classification task however, the models yielded very high accuracies in predicting non-returning cancers but lower accuracies in predicting returning cancers as the dataset was imbalanced (dataset had few records of patients with returning cancers) causing accuracies for different categories to also be imbalanced.
+For the classification task however, the models yielded very high accuracies in predicting non-returning cancers but lower accuracies in predicting returning cancers as the dataset was imbalanced (dataset had limited records of patients with returning cancers).
 Future work may involve more research into the dataset to further improve the models for the classification task.

 In summary, this project offers contribution towards breast cancer treatment and the field of oncology.